 Maybe it’s the rep who consistently prospects with main users, managers, and directors despite having a full pipeline.

 Or the SDR who always hits at least 120% of quota.

 Or maybe it’s the technical rep who knows the product extremely well and doesn’t need a product manager to jump in the demo to close the deal.

 5. Sales Opportunity Dashboard

 - Sales opportunities by region/country

-This dashboard is best used when you want to uncover hidden revenue opportunities and tweak your sales strategies accordingly so that you can allocate your resources to the most qualified leads.
+Use this sales dashboard template to uncover hidden revenue opportunities.
+Adjust your sales strategies accordingly so you can allocate your resources to the most promising leads.

-Use these five sales dashboards alongside contact scoring.
-Grab your free Breadcrumbs account today to identify sales-ready leads with zero guesswork.
+Grab your free Breadcrumbs account today to identify sales-ready leads, at-risk customers, and buyers with upsell potential—with zero guesswork.